Skip to content

 Generated vs Custom Code

-The CLI generates podplane.*.tf files alongside the podplane.cluster.jsonc config file.
+The CLI generates podplane.cluster.*.tf files alongside the podplane.cluster.jsonc config file.
 These files are fully managed by the CLI - podplane cluster create generates them and podplane cluster upgrade will regenerate them in the future.
-Users should never edit generated .tf files directly, instead tune the podplane.cluster.jsonc file or create additional custom .tf files.
+Users should never edit generated .tf files directly, instead tune the podplane.cluster.jsonc file, set generated variables in terraform.tfvars or *.auto.tfvars, or create additional custom .tf files.

 ├── internaltools-production/